Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 73% hired for tasks, not outcomes

-How the $48K Hiring Mistake Unfolds: The 9-Month Failure Mechanism
+How The $48K First-Hire Mistake Unfolds Across A 9‑Month Failure Mechanism

 The $48K hiring mistake follows a predictable 9-month pattern.
 Understanding this mechanism helps you recognize it before it starts—because by Month 3, you’re already committed and reversing course feels harder than pushing through.